HiRookie9/PicoAudio2/README.md

 ## Todo
 - [ ]  Release post-processing code for eval
 - [ ]  Release full dataset and checkpoints
-- [ ]  Release Gradio Demo along with checkpoints
+- [x]  Release Gradio Demo along with checkpoints(fixing the bug in the checkpoint, which leads lower quality)

 ## Author's Note